Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 #### Config

 Endpoint-specific connection information is discovered by reading the connection strings from the configuration file with `NServiceBus/Transport/{name of the endpoint in the message mappings}` naming convention.
-If such a connection strin is found, it is used for a given endpoint and this setting has precedence over the code-provided connection information.
+If such a connection string is found, it is used for a given endpoint and this setting has precedence over the code-provided connection information.
 Given the following mappings:

 <!-- import sqlserver-multidb-messagemapping -->